Glass Spider Tour: Tour incidents

 The tour took a physical toll on Bowie.
 Not only did he grow noticeably thinner over the course of the tour, he found that he was exhausted before the tour even started:

 The tour played at large-capacity venues, and in Europe the tour alternated between indoor and outdoor, open-field venues.

-Michael Clark, a lighting engineer for the tour, died at the Stadio Comunale in Florence, Italy on 9 June after falling from the scaffolding before the show commenced.
-The following day on 10 June, another worker fell (without lethal injury) while helping build the set in Milan.
+Michael Clark, a lighting engineer for the tour, died at the Stadio Comunale in Florence, Italy, on 9 June after falling from the scaffolding before the show commenced.
+The following day on 10 June, another worker fell without lethal injury while helping build the set in Milan.
 Mobs of fans, some who had camped out overnight to get into the venue, rioted and had to be controlled by police.
 Both shows in Rome (on 15 and 16 June) saw similar rioting as fans who could not get tickets to the shows clashed with police.
 On the second night, Bowie had to sing through tear gas as 50 people were arrested and 15 policemen were injured in the rioting.
 As the band's plane was leaving Rome after their show on 16 June, a bomb scare forced the plane to return to the airport, only to discover that the local chief of police had used it as a ruse to get Bowie's autograph.
 Said Bowie of the incident, "I was not so much annoyed as stunned – that could only happen in Italy!"
+On 18 June, one day before the first of two Wembley shows, Bowie appeared on Top of the Pops to record a performance of "Time Will Crawl", his then-current single.
 The 27 June concert, originally scheduled to be performed at Ullevi, Gothenburg, Sweden had to be moved to nearby Eriksberg in Hisingen because a previous concert by Bruce Springsteen held at Ullevi Stadium incurred £2.7m (or about £m today) in damages.
 A fan trying to enter the Slane Castle backstage area by swimming the River Boyne drowned just before the show on 11 July.
+Bad weather over the course of the European leg often impacted the show, leading to the flying segment for "'87 and Cry" or the "Time" finale or both being skipped entirely at least a half dozen times, and often made the songs and inter-song dialogue hard to hear.